rumca-js/RSS-Link-Database-2022/2022/09/2022-09-21/https.rss.nytimes.comservicesxmlrssnytWorld.xml_entries.md

-# Source NY times, Source URL:https://rss.nytimes.com/services/xml/rss/nyt/World.xml
+# Source NY times, Source URL:https://rss.nytimes.com/services/xml/rss/nyt/World.xml, Source language: en-US

 ## Putin Raises Stakes in the War, With Direct Challenge to the West
  - [https://www.nytimes.com/2022/09/21/world/europe/putin-ukraine-russia-nuclear.html](https://www.nytimes.com/2022/09/21/world/europe/putin-ukraine-russia-nuclear.html)
  - RSS feed: https://rss.nytimes.com/services/xml/rss/nyt/World.xml
  - date published: 2022-09-21 23:46:43+00:00
- - tags: None

 The Russian leader announced a call-up of troops and hinted at using nuclear weapons, accusing the West of trying to “destroy our country” and vowing that Russia would defend itself.